renataberoli/renataberoli.github.io/renataberoli/docs/index.md

 ![Me](img/me.jpg)

 ## Who is Renata Beroli
 Hi, my name is Renata Oliveira.
-I'm a Brazilian woman living in Copenhagen-Denmark.
-Experienced IT professional with a history of work in the biotech industry.
-Skilled in the Adobe ecosystem, agile methodologies, QA, and UI/UX design, I worked with most of the software development lifecycle and feel comfortable designing to achieve efficiency and good experiences.
+Originally from Brazil, I'm currently living in Copenhagen-Denmark.
+I am an experienced IT professional with a history of work in the biotech industry.
+My skills include Adobe ecosystem, agile methodologies, QA, and UI/UX design.
+I have worked with most of the software development lifecycle and am confident in my design and efficiency.

 ## Hobbies and loves
 - Embroidery